 Denver Pudding is a testament to the power of simplicity in baking.
 The ingredients are straightforward, but the result is a complex, multi-textured dessert that surprises and delights with every bite.
 The top layer forms a dark, almost crispy crust that gives way to a fluffy middle, while the bottom transforms into a luscious, gooey chocolate sauce.
 This self-saucing cake is the perfect dessert for anyone who loves chocolate, and it’s sure to become a family favorite.

-In a mixing bowl, combine the melted chocolate with the butter and half of the granulated sugar.
-Mix these ingredients together until the mixture becomes light and fluffy.
-This step is crucial as it helps to incorporate air into the batter, giving the cake a tender texture.
+2. In a mixing bowl, combine melted chocolate, butter, and half of the granulated sugar.
+Mix until light and fluffy.

-Sift in the flour, baking powder, and salt into the chocolate mixture.
-This ensures that the dry ingredients are evenly distributed and that there are no lumps in the batter.
-Once sifted, add the milk and mix well until you have a smooth, thick batter.
-Fold in the melted chocolate and one teaspoon of vanilla extract, ensuring that everything is well combined.
+3. Sift flour, baking powder, and salt into the chocolate mixture.
+Add milk and mix until smooth.
+Fold in remaining melted chocolate and one teaspoon of vanilla extract.

 Extra Tips